-- c) The pair of opposite edges with the smallest total length is identified, i.e. minimum of d_1+d_3 and - d) A line joins the middle points of the chosen opposite edges (i.e. a mid point is defined as the point at half the distance from one end).
+- c) The pair of opposite edges with the smallest total length is identified, i.e. minimum of $d_1 + d_3$ and $d_2 + d_4$. - d) A line joins the middle points of the chosen opposite edges (i.e. a mid point is defined as the point at half the distance from one end).
 This line defines the longitudinal direction for the capacity model.
 The length of the line defines the length of the capacity model, a measured from one end point.

-e) The length of shorter side, b in mm, is to be taken as:

-b = A/a
+e) The length of shorter side, b in mm, is to be taken as: b = A/a f) The stresses from the direct strength analysis are to be transformed into the local coordinate system of the equivalent rectangular panel.
+These stresses are to be used for the buckling assessment.

-A: Area of the plate, in mm2 a: length defined in (d), in mm
+- A : Area of the plate, in mm2 - a : length defined in (d), in mm a) Medians are constructed as shown below.